datadesk/python-elections/source/index.rst

 .. attribute:: obj.delegates

     The number of delegates the candidate has won in this state, according to AP's estimates.
+Warning: AP has told The Times that the stops updating these totals after it has "closed" a state's election file.
+That means that if you want to track changes to these totals between the vote and the eventual nomination, you should use the nationwide delegate methods detailed below.

         >>> obj.delegates
         0